-While the US may be one of the largest spenders on healthcare globally, that doesn’t guarantee the country ranks high in terms of other medical parameters.
-In fact, America is only 26th in the world with respect to life expectancy.
+While the US may be one of the largest spenders on healthcare globally, that doesn’t guarantee the country ranks high in other medical parameters.
+America is only 26th in the world concerning life expectancy.
 Other patient care indicators don’t paint a pretty picture either.

-Although these stats don’t necessarily shed light on the competency of the people who are part of the field, there are certain aspects that require immediate attention.
-What this means is that while collective efforts are made, if you are someone who is part of the healthcare ecosystem, there is a responsibility that falls upon your shoulders on a personal level too.
+Although these stats don’t necessarily shed light on the competency of the people who are part of the field, certain aspects require immediate attention.
+What this means is that while collective efforts are made, if you are part of the healthcare ecosystem, there is a responsibility that falls upon your shoulders on a personal level too.

 Here are a few steps that you can take to improve patient care: